TanStack/react-charts/README.md

 ## Features

 - Line, Bar, Bubble, Area.
-- Hyper Responsive (container-based)
+- Hyper Responsive
 - Powered by D3
-- Rendered by React
+- React Hooks Ready
 - Flexible data model

 ## [Demos](https://react-charts.js.org)

 ## Intro

-React-Charts is currently in an **alpha** state!
+React Charts is currently in **beta**!
 This means:

-- The api is constantly changing as use-cases evolve
+- The existing API is mostly stable.
+Expect only subtle changes/additions as use-cases become polished.
-- Support is limited to my personal immediate working memory of the system and 10 seconds of my time.
-If I can't answer your question with those limitations, I will invite you to read the source and contribute to your own answer so I can keep moving forward towards a stable release.
+- It's safe for **most** production sites, as long as you lock in the alpha version.

 ## Table of Contents